Student Gambling Policies

 Consider Your Mission

 In addition to gambling, your institution may want to restrict activities that conflict with its educational mission.
 Such activities may include poker and other card games involving money, at any sponsored function that is supported by operating funds or student activity fees.
 Some institutions may prohibit gambling in residence halls, other university-owned housing, or elsewhere on campus.
 Recently, some institutions have restricted their community members — faculty, staff, and students — from betting on the institution’s sports teams.
+It is also important to remind your students about NCAA restrictions governing betting, even if sports gambling is legal in your state.

 Gambling events such as “Casino Nights” that are hosted by student groups can undermine messages about the dangers of gambling.
 Whether your institution decides to prohibit student gambling entirely or permit it with restrictions, establish a policy that addresses applicable laws, support for recovery, and guidelines for special events.